Rp70/docker-php/versions/7.3/README.md

 #### Timezone

-The default timezone is set with `TIMEZONE=Atlantic/Azores`.
+The default timezone is set with `TIMEZONE=UTC`.
 Change it with an environment variable.

 #### XDebug